chpa-odoo/auto-img-record/README.md

 # auto-img-record

-## Simple PHP script to generate a 'images.xml' file with all ready-to-go record based on the content of your img/ folder.
+Simple PHP script to generate a 'images.xml' file with all ready-to-go record based on the content of your img/ folder.

-## Method :
+## How to use

+Write the path to your modules images ine the input field, and hit scan.

+## What it will do

 Set the directory to scan from the input